ntdbouque/Big-Data-Final-Project/README.md

 ## Features
 - Data Preprocessing: The project involves preprocessing large volumes of transaction data to extract relevant features and prepare the data for model training.
-- Model Development: Various machine learning algorithms, such as logistic regression, random forest, or gradient boosting, are implemented using Spark's MLlib library to build predictive models for fraud detection.
+- Model Development: Various machine learning algorithms, such as Logistic Regression and Decision Tree, are implemented using Spark's MLlib library to build predictive models for fraud detection.
-- Model Evaluation: The trained models are evaluated using appropriate metrics such as accuracy, precision, recall, and F1-score to assess their performance in detecting fraudulent transactions.
+- Model Evaluation: The trained models are evaluated using appropriate metrics such as accuracy, precision, recall, and confusion matrix to assess their performance in detecting fraudulent transactions.
-- Scalability: Leveraging the distributed computing capabilities of Apache Spark, the system can handle large volumes of transaction data with high scalability and performance.

 ## Requirements
 - Apache Spark: The project requires Apache Spark for distributed data processing and machine learning.
 - Python: Programming language for implementing Spark jobs and data analysis.